 - Where does this fit relative to the other priorities I am working on?

-Choice 2 is to go for the extraordinary and not settle for ordinary.
+Choice 2 is to go for the extraordinary and not settle for the ordinary.
 They quote brain expert, Dr. Daniel Amen, “To harness your brain’s power, it needs direction and vision.
 It needs a blueprint.”
 According to the authors, most people do not take the time to clarify what is most important to them and do not end up spending their time on those things.
 They recommend that those seeking to be extraordinarily productive identify our few most important roles and define what success looks like in each role.
 These roles should be:

 - Represent our key relationships and responsibilities